Smarties-team/Smart-attendance-system/README.md

 Log people's attendance via web camera.

 - Use captures taken from a web camera to detect and recognize present people by comparing their faces to a known database.
-- A web user interface is implemented using Laravel to show attendance info and add new people to the database.
+- A web user interface is implemented using Laravel to show attendance info and add interract with the database.

 ## Installation